This site is intended for healthcare professionals

 Authoring team

 Total amylase levels, clinically measured rather than P-amylase due to rapidity of assay, rise within 2-12 hours of onset of abdominal pain during acute pancreatitis.
 Levels are usually reasonably diagnostic when greater than 4 times the normal value; above this level, the concentration of plasma amylase does not seem to exhibit a direct relationship with severity of pancreatitis.
-Overall specifity for acute pancreatitis is only 70% due to hyperamylasaemia being caused by a range of abdominal conditions.
+Overall specificity for acute pancreatitis is only 70% due to hyperamylasaemia being caused by a range of abdominal conditions.

 Amylase levels peak after 1-3 days.
 Usually, they return to normal by day 5.
 Elevations of levels beyond this indicate increased likelihood of complications e.g. pseudocyst formation.